jracelis-hub/my-learning-notes/data_structures_algorithms/README.md

 ```
 *head <-> *node <-> *node <-> *node <-> *tail
 ```

 Operations Linked List:

-Prepend - adding to the head
+- Prepend - adding to the head

-Append - adding to the tail
+- Append - adding to the tail

-Insert - adding any any point of the linked list
+- Insert - adding any any point of the linked list

+Stacks - a follows a particular order in which the operations are performed.
+The order may be LIFO(Last In First Out) or FILO(First In Last Out)

+Operations:
+- Push - inserting on top of the stack
+- Pop - deletes on top of the stack and returns its value
+- Peak - checks the value at the top of the stack but does not delete it
+- isEmpty - check if the stack is empty
+- isFull - check if the stack is full

+All operations of stack is O(1) constant time

+Queue - FIFO(First In First Out)

+Operations:
+- onQueue - inserting element at the end of the queue
+- deQueue - delete element at the beginning of the queue